naev/naev-artwork/3D/README.md

 If you can do it, you can use `wtfuelpod.py` to generate a medium fuel pod from an exported `fueltank` image.
 Does this method make sense?
 Not really, but it perfectly mimics the way `medium_fuel_pod.png` was originally generated.
 `large_fuel_pod.png` appears to be its own render, though.

+The transformation from green to purple "capacitor" images can be done via `convert -modulate 100,100,0 capacitor.webp capacitor-g.webp` and the like.